SanglePankajB/Competitive-Programming/README.md

 ### Imp for Git

-Names of the remote and local branches shiould be same so you will encounter lesser problems
+Names of the remote and local branches should be same so you will encounter lesser problems

 PAT: